-The Stupid 2nd Amendment ‘Debate’
+The Disingenuous 2nd Amendment ‘Debate’

 The Pro-Gun Argument is a Loser, Yet Thousands Keep Dying as Nothing is Done